-We are proposing that the feeder load density should be calculated from the temperature normalised maximum demand, rather than the actual historical loading.
-We consider this would reduce the volatility of the classification of some rural and urban feeders.
+In our draft report we proposed that the feeder load density should be calculated from the temperature normalised maximum demand, rather than the actual historical loading.
+We considered this would reduce the volatility of the classification of some rural and urban feeders.
+We also considered that the change would be unlikely to introduce a significant burden on the distributor businesses.